 Must Read: 10 Alluring Places To Visit In Dalhousie

-With the breathtaking beauty of the surrounding and super cosy climate, Shimla is one of the most popular places to visit in north India.
+With the breathtaking beauty of the surrounding and super cozy climate, Shimla is one of the most popular places to visit in north India.
 Snow-capped mountains, plush valleys, and bustling mall road has made Shimla a favourite choice for all.
+And when you have explored all of Shimla, you can head to the charming hill stations nearby including Kufri, Chail, Chamba, and more.

 Key attractions: Indian Institute of Advanced Studies, Annandale, Jakhoo Hill, Summer Hill, and Scandal Point